-During previous stays in Berlin I never had an opportunity to really explore the five museums on Museuminsel.
+During previous stays in Berlin I never had an opportunity to really explore all five museums on Museuminsel.
 And, actually, because of various restoration projects since the reunification of Germany, not all of the individual museums were accessible during my visits anyway.
 So this time, the focus of my five days in Berlin was Museum Island.
 My concentration when moving from one large gallery filled with glass cabinets to another soon starts to flag, and I loose interest.
 And this is particularly true in the big, so-called ‘universal museums’.

-If all you want to do is visit one of the sites on Museuminsel and spend an hour or two there – and there is nothing wrong with that (the Pergamon would be top of my list), then the information below is irrelevant for you.
+If all you want to do is visit one of the sites on Museuminsel and spend an hour or two there – and there is nothing wrong with that (the Pergamon would be top of my list), then the information below is probably irrelevant for you.
 Pay for your one-time entry at the ticket office, and enjoy!
-If, however you want to visit more than one museum, and perhaps return to Museuminsel on more than one day, the advice and tips here are intended for you.
+If, however, you want to visit more than one museum, and perhaps return to Museuminsel on more than one day, the advice and tips here are intended for you.

-FIRST: The most basic card is the straight forward – the Welcome Card Berlin.
-The card is available for either 48 hours, 72 hours or 5 days; and each of these or this card you get free, unlimited travel and discounted entry to various activities, attractions and museums.
-As of November 2014, a 48 hour card for zones A&B costs €18.50 per person.
+FIRST: The most basic card is the most straight forward – the Welcome Card Berlin.
+The card is available for either 48 hours, 72 hours, four, five and six days; and each of these comes with a substantial free guidebook.
+Besides substantial discounted entry to various activities, attractions and museums (over 200 of them), each card also has unlimited travel on the S/U-Bahn (each card is available with either zones A and B, or A, B and C).
+So, you get to choose how long you want the card for, and which of the two transport zones you require during your stay.
+As of July 2017, a 48 hour card for zones A&B costs €19.90 per person, whereas a six day card with zones A,B and C included costs €46.
 More Details, User Reviews and Buy Online.

-SECOND: The Welcome Card Berlin does not include the museums on Museum Island.
-For these museums there is a three-day card (i.e. 72 hours) that is specifically for these museums: the WelcomeCard Berlin & Museum Island Pass.
+SECOND: The Welcome Card Berlin described above does not include entry to the museums on Museum Island.
+For these five museums there is a three-day card (i.e. 72 hours) that is specifically for these museums: the WelcomeCard Berlin & Museum Island.
 With this card you get the usual benefits of the standard Welcome Card plus for three days, plus free entry to the the museums on MuseumInsel.
-As of November 2014, a pass including zones A&B costs €38.50 per person.
+As of July 2017, a pass including zones A&B costs €44.00 per person.
+For two Euros more (i.e. €46), you get the card that includes zone C – a must to visit Potsdam.
 More Details, User Reviews and Buy Online.

 How to Use the Berlin Welcome Card

 For three days this card allows you unlimited access to the five museums on Museum Island.
 But do note, you will have to pay extra for any temporary exhibitions that might be showing at the time of your visit.
 If visiting that exhibition is optional (i.e. it is located in a separate set of galleries), you can decide whether or not to see it, and whether or not to pay the top up.If the special exhibition is open for all to see – i.e. not restricted (temporary exhibitions in the Neues Museum are usually like this) then you have no choice, you are required to pay the top up whether you had intended to see the exhibition or not.

-You can buy your tickets online (click here for the Welcome Card Berlin, or here for the Museum Island and Premium Card.
+You can buy your tickets online (click here for the Welcome Card Berlin, or here for the Museum Island Card.
 They can also be purchased at one of the many sales points throughout the city – the signs are obvious.
 (They are not on sale in the museums.)
 The ticket comes with a map and an extensive guidebook to the various discounts you can get with your Welcome Card – with text in German, English, Spanish and Italian.